What Is Hash Oil & How to Make Your Own at Home

 What Is Hash Oil?

 Hash oil also goes by the name hashish oil, marijuana oil, or honey oil.
 Obviously, the latter got its name due to the golden appearance, but that doesn’t mean all hash oils look that attractive.

 The color depends on the extraction process, i.e. what ingredients are left out or not.
 For example, white hash oil is the most purified and the strongest weed oil there is.
 Another thing you should know is that white hashish oil is actually pale yellow, so don’t get discouraged if you don’t get the white product.

 What is hash oil texture like?
-Well, hashish oil is nothing like regular CBD oil.
+Well, hashish oil is nothing like CBD oil or CBD paste.
 As a matter of fact, it may not look like oil at all.
 Hash oil is very, very thick and sticks to everything it gets in touch with.
 It can ruin clothes and adhere to most things it comes into contact with.

 How to Make Hash Oil